-FAQs About Electric Tankless Water Heaters
+How We Chose the Best Electric Tankless Water Heaters

 Having read through the information on important considerations and reviewing the top picks, you are no doubt in a better position to decide which is the best electric tankless water heater for your needs.
 However, some questions may remain.
 The following provides answers to many that crop up regularly.

 Q. How does a tankless water heater work?

 As soon as you turn on a faucet or shower, a flow sensor activates an electric heating element.
 As soon as the water is turned off, so is the heat.
 It’s generally called “on-demand” water heating.
 No energy is wasted in filling a tank with water you don’t need, which is more economical and eco-friendly.